Inclusive Course and Curriculum Design

 • A shared language for what success looks like in this context

-Assessment design is treated as its own stage because it is where inclusion most often breaks down — and where the most significant equity gains are available.
+Assessment design is treated as a distinct stage because it is where inclusion most often breaks down — and where the most significant equity gains are available.
 Assessment decisions determine which learners can demonstrate their competence and which cannot, regardless of what they actually know.

-This stage develops assessment approaches that are flexible without sacrificing rigour, transparent in criteria, and genuinely aligned to learning outcomes rather than to performance under specific conditions.
-It also addresses the institutional anxieties that often block assessment innovation — including academic integrity, comparability, and grade equity.
+This stage develops assessment approaches that are flexible without sacrificing rigour, transparent in criteria, and genuinely aligned to learning outcomes rather than to performance under a narrow set of conditions.
+It also addresses the institutional concerns that frequently block assessment innovation.

-See the Assessment Design tab for a full treatment of this stage.
+See the Assessment Design tab for a full treatment.

 This stage produces